1. You Can Pick Exactly The Components You Need

 You aren’t tied down to the latest OS.
 Something holding a lot of people back from a new computer is the reluctance to adopt Windows 10 (and previously, Windows 8).
 Today, retailers sell the vast majority of their new hardware with Windows 10 pre-installed, whether you want it or not.
-Building your own machine offers the ability to load on your preferred OS – 7 if you’d rather stick with the familiar, 10 if you’re ready to make the jump, or GNU/Linux if you really want something different.
+Building your own machine offers the ability to load on your preferred OS – Windows 10 if you’re ready to make the jump, or GNU/Linux if you really want something different.

 10. Self-building is Fun!

 Building your own PC is great fun!
 The process is full of packages arriving, opening packages, putting things together, and learning what goes where and why and how.
 Discovering a new trick for routing cables better, or learning about a faster type of transfer cable becomes exciting!
 You will love your new rig more than you could ever love a store-bought machine, because it takes you beyond mere hardware ownership and bestows hardware familiarity.